JayDaley/tao/Participating in IETF Meetings.md

 # <a id="aftermeeting">After the meeting</a>
 The following records are provided after each meeting:

 * The [Proceedings](https://www.ietf.org/how/meetings/proceedings/) are the official record of an IETF meeting and are compiled in the weeks and months after each meeting.
 Be sure to look through at least once; the proceedings are filled with information about IETF that you're not likely to find anywhere else.
-For example, you'll copies of every session's slides, links to the video recording, copies of the blue sheets (attendance records), and so on.
+For example, you'll find copies of every session's slides, links to the video recording, copies of the blue sheets (attendance records), and so on.

 * The IETF has a [YouTube channel](https://www.youtube.com/user/ietf) where recordings of all of the sessions are posted, generally within 24 hours of the session.

-Additionally, there is a post-meeting survey which is analysed and the result posted on the IETF blog.
-This is used as the basis for improvements from meeting to meeting.
+Additionally, there is a post-meeting survey which is analyzed and the results posted on the IETF blog.
+This is used as the basis for identifying improvements from meeting to meeting.

 # <a id="sponsors">Sponsors</a>
 IETF meetings are only possible because of the generous support of our meeting sponsors.
 Each meeting has a Meeting Host sponsor who gets the opportunity to host a technical presentation open to all participants.
 A number of facilities available at IETF meetings (such as childcare) are only possible because of our sponsors.
 If you are interested in becoming a meeting sponsor then get in touch with sponsorship@ietf.org.